serverless/dashboard/docs/nodejs.md

 capture errors.
 This makes instrumentation much easier as you may already be using `console.error` to dispaly the errors.

-This method only supports capturing Errors, that is, the object must inherit from the Node.js `Error` object.
-Passing values of any other type will be ignored.
+This method can be used to capture `Error` objects, as well as any combination of strings.
+If only an `Error` object is provided, then the stack trace in Console will show the stack trace of the error object.
+If a string, or a combination of a string and `Error`, are provided, then then stack trace of the `console.error` will be captured.

 ### Capturing Warnings